jbcoe/iso-cpp-breaking-UB/draft.md

 will be detected and the program terminated with a helpful message.

 Standard library implementations can be augmented with debug checks and assertions to ensure that preconditions are true.
-For instance:
-`std::vector::operator[](size_t i)` with `i` beyond the end of the vector will be caught in a debug build using Microsoft's Standard Library implementation.
+For instance, calling `std::vector::operator[](size_t i)` with `i` beyond the end of the vector will be caught in a debug build using Microsoft's Standard Library implementation.